f1l88/pingap/README.md

-# Plugin Modsecurity for pingap
+# ModSecurity plugin for Pingap

 Before the pingap version is stable, no pull requests will be accepted.
 If you have any questions, please create a new issue first.